-B. Obtain the child's medical history and immunization history from the child's parent/guardian and medical/dental providers at the time of the child's placement.
-Maintain it in the child's record.
+B. Obtain the child's medical history and immunization history from the child's parent/guardian and medical/dental providers at the time of the child's placement and maintain it in the child's record.

-- C. Provide foster parents with a health history, including an immunization history, history of allergies, previous illness, and conditions of the child which may adversely affect his/her health.
+C. Provide foster parents with a health history, including an immunization history, history of allergies, previous illness, and conditions of the child which may adversely affect his/her health.
 See chapter 4000, section 4120, paragraph A, for requirements to disclose information regarding HIV and sexually transmitted diseases for child less than 14 years of age to residential care providers.

-RCW 74.13.280; 42 USC 675, Sec.
-475 - D. Complete an Individual Service and Safety Plan (ISSP) within 60 days of the begin date of out-of-home placement.
+- D. Arrange for a child expected to remain in care beyond 30 days to have a screening for multiple needs within 30 days of placement. - E. Complete an Individual Service and Safety Plan (ISSP) within 60 days of the begin date of out-of-home placement.